 If not included in the sample, these problems may remain undetected.
 For example, one form might have accessible labeling while another may not.
 If the inaccessible form is not included in an assessment sample, it could remain unfixed for years.
 Luckily, the guidance also urges organizations — and users — to keep lines of communication open.
 Users are advised to report accessibility problems to help site and app owners identify issues that were missed during their own self-assessments.

 It is encouraging to see these changes being made on such a large scale.
 We will keep you informed as sites and apps see the impact of these regulations and as users begin to benefit from the increases in accessibility.

-Note: The content above contains our interpretations and understandings of current guidance and regulations and are not intended as a substitue for information from official channels.
-Please adhear to the government regulations and review their documentation for current information.
+Note: The content above contains our interpretations and understandings of current guidance and regulations and are not intended as a substitute for information from official channels.